ShruthiBMK/21-DAY-SQL-CHALLENGE-BY-IDC/README.md

 This repository contains my solutions and learnings from the IDC 21-Day SQL Challenge.
 The challenge focuses on strengthening SQL fundamentals through daily problem-solving, real-world datasets, and industry-style queries.

+Thanks to @DPDzero and @indiandataclub for the challenge!

 ### Objectives

 - Build strong SQL query-writing skills